itsmeipg/mpv-config/README.md

 # Theme

 This mpv config is meant to be as minimal as possible, while providing clean and consistent looking features.
 OSD text is removed as much as possible.
-(Currently, OSD text is 100% removed).
+OSD text appears when adding items to playlist, copying, or pasting in uosc.
+It's fine imo.

 Minimal but fancy is the goal.